 Kibalabog Falls is one of the least known Bukidnon tourist spots.
 But don’t let that fool you from visiting this majestic destination.
 It has multiple layers, making it one of the highest waterfalls in Bukidnon.

 It is, however, recommended only to seasoned hikers.
-To get here, you’ll need to trail on dense forests and cross rivers.
+You’ll need to trail on dense forests and cross rivers to get here.

 5. Lake Apo